 Once you have figured out the best way to pay off your debts and cut your spending, the other way to speed up your journey is to pick up a side hustle or take on a part-time job.
 By earning income through additional labor – or through passive means – you can earn more cash you can use to pay down debt faster.

-There are myriad ways to earn more money if you look hard enough.
+There are myriad ways to earn extra money if you look hard enough.
 Depending on your situation, you might be able to pick up more hours or even overtime at work.
 Or perhaps you can start a side job or hustle you can run from home.
 You can also look into becoming an Uber driver, which is a great side hustle because you can create your own schedule according to your flexibility and schedule.

 Mow yards.
 Trim hedges.
 Start a small painting business from home.
 Pick up freelance writing and editing jobs.
 Babysit your neighbor’s kids or pets.
 Pick up overtime at your full-time job.
 Wash cars, run errands, or house sit.

 If you’re creative enough, you’ll find there are plenty of ways to earn extra cash.
-And once you start earning, you’ll be able to pay off your debts that much faster.
+And once you start earning, you’ll be able to accelerate your debt payoff.